Brain healthy foods

 Your brain is about 70-75 per cent water and you need to replenish your water levels daily.
 Adults are advised to consume about eight glasses a day.
-“Drinking the right amount of water each day is important for your brain and is also important for keeping you hydrated.” says Nazha.
+“Drinking enough water each day is important for brain function and also for keeping you hydrated.” says Stride.

 Good sources: Apart from H2O itself, other options include herbal teas and foods that have a high-water content, such as watermelon, cucumber, celery and lettuce.